Water System Mythology: Common False Beliefs for Microbial Control and Monitoring

 - Suppliers of Microbial Testing Equipment and Growth Media

 T.C.
-Soli is a Ph.D.
-Microbiologist and President of Soli Pharma Solutions, Inc. offering troubleshooting and training expertise covering water systems, sterilization, sterile and non-sterile manufacturing, microbiological laboratories, and microbial and beta-lactam contamination control.
-He has 38 years of pharmaceutical experience as a consultant and with operating companies including DSM Pharmaceuticals, Glaxo Wellcome, Burroughs Wellcome, and Pfizer.
+Soliis a Ph.D.
+Microbiologist and President of Soli Pharma Solutions, Inc. and for the past 16 years has offered troubleshooting consulting and training services covering water systems, sterilization, sterile and non-sterile manufacturing, microbiological laboratories, and microbial and beta-lactam contamination control.
+He has 42 years of pharmaceutical experience as a consultant and with operating companies including DSM Pharmaceuticals, Catalytica Pharmaceuticals, Glaxo Wellcome, Burroughs Wellcome, and Pfizer.

-He is in his 17th year on USP Expert Committees responsible for Pharmaceutical Water and has co-authored everything related to water in USP.
-He previously served for 18 years on the PhRMA Water Quality Committee who achievements included creating the Water Conductivity and TOC specifications used in USP Purified Water and Water for Injection and adopted world-wide.
+He has served the past 20 years as a member of USP Expert Committees responsible for everything related to high purity water in USP/NF.
+He continues to serve USP with his water expertise in the role of Expert Advisor.
+He is an Approved USP Instructor, and in addition to this Pharmaceutical Water course, has given multiple webinars for Compliance4All as well as the USP Education Department.
+He previously served for 18 years on the PhRMA Water Quality Committee whose achievements included creating the Water Conductivity and TOC specifications used in USP Purified Water and Water for Injection since 1996 (USP 23, Supplement 5) and since adopted world-wide.

-Dr. Soli is a recognized global expert in contamination and biofilm control in the Biopharmaceutical, Medical Device, and Personal Care Product Industries and has authored numerous articles in Pharmacopeial Forum, Pharmaceutical Engineering, and Pharmaceutical Technology, as well as other publications and has authored chapters in many books and industry guides published by PDA and ISPE.
+Dr. Soli is a recognized global expert consultant, speaker, and trainer in contamination and biofilm control in the Biopharmaceutical, Medical Device, Personal Care Product, and Beverage Industries and has coauthored numerous articles in Pharmacopeial Forum, Pharmaceutical Engineering, and Pharmaceutical Technology, as well as other publications and has authored chapters in many books and industry guides published by PDA and ISPE.